joeswann/rocket-example/README.md

 # Rust Web Project

-This is a simple web server project built with Rust and the Rocket framework.
-It serves a "Hello, world!" message at the root URL.
+This is an asynchronous, multi-threaded web server project built with Rust and the Rocket framework.
+It's designed to handle a large number of concurrent connections efficiently.

 ## Project Structure